ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-2-0-to-2-1.md

 </div>
 <div class="doc_content">

-## Download the latest copy of PyroCMS
+## Download the latest copy of NitroCMS

-You can download the latest version of PyroCMS 2.1.x [here](https://github.com/pyrocms/pyrocms/zipball/2.1/master).
+You can download the latest version of NitroCMS 2.1.x [here](https://github.com/pyrocms/pyrocms/zipball/2.1/master).

 If you are using git, you can get the latest copy by running: